TomaszRewak/dash-dynamic-images/README.md

 # dash-dynamic-images

-A library that helps with embedding dynamic and generative images into Plotly Dash application.
+A library that helps with embedding dynamic and generative images into Plotly Dash applications.

 # Setting up